Introduction: One Button Servo Suspension Lockout

 The lockout/unlock works well.
 Things that I might improve is getting a better button, the used one I installed is a bit too small.
 The surface mount yellow LED lock indicator is quite bright, even in sunlight.

-I was thinking of making the front servo housing fancy by adding housing cutouts so you can see the servo in operation (I would mark the servo adapter with white paint to see it move).
-The cutouts might make it look lightweight; or I could print the housing in a different color.
+I made the front servo housing better by adding housing cutouts so you can see the servo in operation (I marked the servo adapter with white paint to see it move).
+The cutouts make it look interesting.
+I also changed the rear servo to a stronger version all metal gear SG-90, with more torque, and changed the Knurled rear servo adapter to a shorter design which fits more securely, which required a shorter rear servo to shock mount adapter .

 Participated in the